Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Results and discussion

 For the CNN model, there is a 19-percentage point validation accuracy difference between the best and worst baseline models.
 Densenet, Mobilenet, and Resnet are generally top performing architectures, but the overall performance also depends on the choices of augmentation and transfer learning, as shown in Fig. \ref{fig:bl_bar_valacc}A. Ultimately, the final CNN from model selection (Section \ref{selection}) is a Resnet architecture, using transfer learning with the architecture-specific top (AST), augmentation, dropout rate of 0.2, and L2 regularization rate of 0.1.
 Hyperparameter tuning and the selection of dropout rate and L2 regularization provide a boost of approximately one percentage point.
 The selected CNN achieves a validation accuracy of 69.1\%.

-For the stage 2 downstream model that incorporates weather data, five classification algorithms with varying hyperparameters are tested (see Section \ref{incorpweather} for details).
-The top performing architecture for each algorithm is shown in Fig. \ref{fig:bl_bar_valacc}B. The GNB model has the lowest performance, while the DNN, RF, and SVM algorithms all have accuracies and average recall greater than 75\%.
-The final selected algorithm is an RF of 300 decision trees with a max depth of 10, a maximum of three features considered in each split, a minimum of five samples per leaf node, and bootstrap sampling of 0.50.
+For the stage 2 downstream model that incorporates weather data, five classification algorithms with varying hyperparameters are tested, as discussed in Section \ref{incorpweather} and shown in Table \ref{stage2NEW}.
+The top performing architecture for each algorithm is shown in Fig. \ref{fig:bl_bar_valacc}B. Results are also displayed in Table \ref{stage2NEW}, including the standard deviation and confidence interval of accuracy across the 30 validation folds.
+The GNB model has the lowest skill, while the DNN, Logistic, and SVM models all have accuracies around 78\%.
+The final selected algorithm, following model selection criteria from Section \ref{selection}, is an RF of 300 decision trees with a max depth of 10, a maximum of three features considered in each split, a minimum of five samples per leaf node, and bootstrap sampling of 0.50.
 This model achieves validation accuracy of 80.7\%.

 The last step in the Surface Condition Model is to get a final prediction for the test dataset by ensembling across the five models (see Fig. \ref{fig:nestcv} and Section \ref{ensembling}).
 Figure \ref{fig:netgain} shows the test accuracy for every step in the modeling process.
 Incorporating weather data with the RF provides a significant increase in performance, as shown by the accuracy gain of +12.1 percentage points from stage 1 (68.1\%) to stage 2 (80.2\%).
 Ensembling provides an additional +1.3\% accuracy increase, resulting in a \textbf{final test accuracy of 81.5\%}.
 Given the small performance improvement gained from ensembling, deployment of future operational models should consider whether the performance improvement is worth the computational cost associated with ensembling, which creates five times as many models.